r-forge/exams/jekyll/_posts/tutorials/2020-03-28-elearning.md

 * Asynchronous online tests that students can do in their own time (e.g., over several days) to obtain (incentivized) feedback regarding their learning progress.
 Such tests might follow any form of content delivery, be it classical lectures or video screencasts or some other approach.
 * Synchronous e-exams conducted in-class or remotely (e.g., coupled with a safe exam browser) as a summative assessment at the end of a course.

 [R/exams]({{ site.url }}) can support these scenarios by creating a sufficiently large number of randomized versions of [dynamic exercises]({{ site.url }}/intro/dynamic/) that can subsequently be imported into a learning management system (LMS).
 The actual quiz/test/exam is then conducted in the LMS only, i.e., without the need to have R running in the background, because all exercises and corresponding solutions have been pre-computed and stored in the LMS.
-Popular LMS include the open-source systems [Moodle](https://moodle.org/), [Canvas](https://www.instructure.com/canvas/), [OpenOLAT](https://www.openolat.com/?lang=en), or [Ilias](https://www.ilias.de/en/) or the commerical [Blackboard](https://www.blackboard.com/) system.
+Popular LMS include the open-source systems [Moodle](https://moodle.org/), [Canvas](https://www.instructure.com/canvas/), [OpenOlat](https://www.openolat.com/?lang=en), or [Ilias](https://www.ilias.de/en/) or the commerical [Blackboard](https://www.blackboard.com/) system.
 R/exams provides suitable interfaces for all of these but the capabilities differ somewhat between the LMS.
-In the following we focus on Moodle and OpenOLAT, both of which provide very flexible and powerful assessment modules.
+In the following we focus on Moodle and OpenOlat, both of which provide very flexible and powerful assessment modules.

 ## Creation in R/exams